HACC2018/ohia.ai/machine_learning/README.md

 ### Model Architectures

-We used/compared the following state-of-the-art lightweight neural network architechures:
+We used/compared the following state-of-the-art lightweight neural network architectures:

 Architecture | Research Paper
 -- | --